Seren-Hughes/crystal-cave/TESTING.md

 ### ✨ Lesson Learned:
 - Making invisible UI blockers visible (even temporarily) can quickly reveal interaction issues.
 - The VS Code debugger is invaluable when console logs are insufficient for tracking down state or event flow bugs.
-- _In hindsight_, implementing a visible overlay for debugging earlier would have saved significant troubleshooting time and clarified many interaction issues much sooner.
+- <u>_**In hindsight**_</u>, implementing a visible overlay for debugging earlier would have saved significant troubleshooting time and clarified many interaction issues much sooner.

 ### Testing Results:
 After implementing the fix: